mend/renovate-ce-ee/docs/overview.md

 Logically, WhiteSource Renovate consists of four components:

-1. In-memory DB
+1. In-memory DB/state
-    - Used for keeping the job queue and a list of known installations and repositories
+    - Used for storing the job queue and a list of known installations and repositories
 2. Scheduler
     - Runs according to a `cron` schedule (defaults to hourly)
     - Retrieves a list of all installed repositories and adds them to the job queue